PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dynamic-rank-one assignments remain fixed; no summarizer, guard, reconciliation, or traversal is added.

+Immediately before the absolute-final affine and normalization sequence, the boundary-signature restore runs dynamic-map realignment followed by static signature sanitization.
+The owners return, respectively, one exact mutation counter and a four-counter repair/preservation dictionary.
+Other production occurrences already retain these dictionaries; characterization selects only the two discarded absolute-final calls and fixes their adjacency to the following affine owner before any implementation change.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes